 - Bend Breeze Airport Shuttle from Portland – www.cobreeze.com , 800-847-0157

-During your tour with Cog Wild, you will not need a car.
+During your guided adventure with Cog Wild, you will not need a car.
 If you plan to come early, stay late or drive from Portland, having your own transportation can be helpful.
-These are the national companies that rent in the Bend area.
+See below for a list of the national companies that rent in the Bend area.
 We recommend calling the Bend or the Portland airport if you are renting there, they have better prices than online.

 - Avis – 541-923-3750; Toll-free: 1-800-331-7423.